sihan-shao/LightPorpTorch/README.md

 ## Getting Start and Examples

+- **basics**

-- **[basics](./examples/1-basics.ipynb)** introduces how to build a basic datatype for wave propagation simulation and cases using ASM and RSC method.
+[1-basics.ipynb](./examples/1-basics.ipynb)introduces how to build a basic datatype for wave propagation simulation and cases using ASM and RSC method.

 - **Vectorial Field Propagation and Visualization**